shelleywong/CSCI567-Course-Materials/Assignments/Project.md

 Your **Final Project Full Proposal** must contain the Final Project Concept (what your project is, who is working on the project, a general idea of what you will accomplish by the end of the semester), as well as some additional components (described below).
 The Project Title, Project Members, and Project Description should match or be similar to the *Final Project Concept* that you previously submitted -- if your concept got feedback that required any changes, you can address the feedback in your Final Project Full Proposal submission.
 As such, your Final Project Full Proposal should have the following sections:

-* **Project Title**
+1. **Project Title**
   * Your project proposal should be titled with what you expect to call your app.
-* **Project Members**
+2. **Project Members**
   * You should make sure that you identify all members of the project team right below the project title.
-* **Project Description**
+3. **Project Description**
   * Use what you submitted for Final Project Concept, with any changes as needed or requested.
-* **Project Implementation Details**
+4. **Project Implementation Details**
-  * Let me know if you are building for Android or Web.
+  * (Part A) Let me know if you are **building for Android or Web**.
 You are not required to do both but you are welcome to target more than one platform.
+It would also be useful to identify which **languages/frameworks** you are using (especially if you are not using Flutter).
-If you want to target iOS or desktop, you must also build for either Android or Web.
-If you are using any packages, remember to check if the package supports your chosen platform.
+    * If you want to target iOS or desktop, you must also build for either Android or Web.
+    * If you are using any packages/libraries, remember to check if the package supports your chosen platform.
+  * (Part B) **Describe the data** you plan on sending and/or receiving from an internet-based source such as the Firebase database (Cloud Firestore) or an API.
+    * A database design diagram is not required; you just need to indicate the **collections of data** you plan to use and provide a general idea of the **fields** that will be included in documents from these collections.
-  * Describe what types of data you plan on sending and/or receiving from an internet-based source such as the Firebase database (Cloud Firestore) or an API.
-If you are using a database, what data will your app utilize and store (e.g. user info, user history, favorites, scores/records, events, camera photos, etc)?
-If you are using an API, what types of data and services will your app retrieve, display, and interact with?
+      * What data will your app utilize and store in your database (e.g. user info, user history, favorites, scores/records, events, camera photos, etc)?
+    * If you are using an API, what types of data and services will your app retrieve, display, and interact with?
 If you are using an API, it is also recommended that you store and process select pieces of data from the API (e.g. storing favorites or recently viewed items, so they are easier to access).
-    * You do not need to create a database design diagram; you just need to indicate the collections of data you plan to use and provide a general idea of the fields that will be included in documents from these collections.
     * You may not be sure about all the specifics, and your data may change as you begin building your app -- that's fine.
 I just want to see that you have an idea of what types of data you are going to store and how that data is going to be used in your app.
 (Reminder: extensive research and planning at this stage can make your actual development go much more smoothly!)
+5. **User Interface**
-* **Project UIs**
+  * (Part A) **Project UIs**
     * In this section, you should briefly describe or show prototype sketches/diagrams of what the expected UI for your app will look like at the end of the semester.
 This should include all of the Views you plan on creating.
 This component of the proposal is similar to a website wireframe, a visual guide that represents the skeletal framework of a website.
     * It is fine if your views (the number of views or what is displayed in the views) is different at the end of the semester.
-As you develop your project, you may realize that something else will work better.
+I realize that changes may be made as you develop your project.
 You do not need to resubmit your proposal if the updates do not significantly change the overall idea of your project -- I just want you to have an idea of your general UI layout before you start building.
     * Your Project UIs may be hand drawn or completed with a wireframing tool of your choice.
 It is ok if this component does not look professional, but I expect you to have given some thought to how people will interact with your site (page layout, interface elements, navigation).
-* **Diagram Screen Relationships**
+  * (Part B) **Diagram Screen Relationships**
     * Taking the UI design/interaction process a bit farther, this section should show in a transition graph how the different screens relate to each other and transitions from one activity to another.
 How does everything work together?
     * Completing this section should help you design the UI in the previous stage.
 To be effective, each state in the diagram should connect to a specific UI from the previous section.
-* **Project Deliverables**
+6. **Project Deliverables and Timeline**
-  * This is the most important section of the proposal -- this is where you will actually create a list of expected contributions, features, developments, etc that you expect to have working by the end of the semester.
+  * This is the most important section of the proposal -- this is where you will specify your expected contributions/features/milestones that you expect to have working by the end of the semester, and describe your plan for accomplishing each milestone.
+  * Acceptable submission formats for this section include: bulleted list or numbered list, table, Gantt chart, project board, or other visual format that clearly communicates your deliverables and your plan.
+  * (Part A) **List of Deliverables**
+    * Include a list of your expected contributions/features/milestones
     * As your proposal will contribute to your project grade, more detail vs less detail here is important.
-  * You should include separate **lists** for **expected deliverables** and **bonus deliverables**.
-Part of your grade will be based on the amount of progress you have made toward completing your expected deliverables (you may get bonus points for going beyond that).
+    * You should **prioritize** your list by indicating which items are **expected deliverables** (needed for a minimum viable product) and which are **stretch goals** (enhancements to the core functionality).
+Part of your grade will be based on the amount of progress you have made toward completing your expected deliverables and stretch goals.
-  * These deliverables need to be clearly stated and specific enough so that when I read the proposal, it is clear to me what you will be doing on the project and what features your project will provide.
+    * These deliverables need to be clearly stated and specific enough so that when I read the proposal, it is clear what you will be doing on the project and what level of functionality can be expected from each feature.
 If this is not clear, you will need to further explain your project deliverables to me before I will sign off on your project.
 You will lose points off your proposal significantly if I need to do this.
     * If I feel your project is not significant enough, I will ask you to complete more of your deliverables or add more to the project.
 Alternatively, if I feel that your project is taking on too much, I will propose a subset of your deliverables that you should make sure to get working first.
 The fact that you may need to modify the scope of your project proposal is the reason why I want you to start thinking about and submit your proposal as early as possible.
 Remember that I will need time to adequately read through and think about your projects.
-* **Project Organization and Timeline**
+  * (Part B) **Project Organization and Timeline**
     * This section breaks down how you expect to organize and manage the development of the project among your team (or just for yourself).
 What is the general plan?
+How will you break your project down into doable tasks?
 Are different members going to be assigned different components?
 Figure out what each individual's job/tasks will be, so everyone knows what they are doing when they start working on the project.
     * Think through the responsibilities for each group member at this stage.
 Depending on your project and the number of people working on the project, it would potentially be worthwhile to have someone focus on test completeness/soundness for all the functionality of your app.
 This would be very useful for tying your project into a CI/CD framework.
 CI/CD will be discussed in class and is an important component of most real world applications.
     * **You must create a timeline for each member of the group.**
+      * You must set **at least 6-8 milestones per developer** (you can create more milestones, too, if you think it makes sense).
+This equals out to about 1 milestone per week - aim to make progress on your final project EVERY week for the last portion of the semester.
+        * Consistent progress throughout these weeks means you are making regular updates to a git repo and you are submitting regular project progress updates (which may include work that does not require a git commit, such as research or testing).
+Do NOT leave everything until the last week or so!
-    * Everyone's timeline may be a little different, but you might include steps for getting aspects of your project set up, working, developed, etc.
+      * Everyone's timeline may be a little different, but you might include steps for getting each feature of your project set up, working, developed, etc.
-    * For each individual team member, set milestones that you want to complete by a given time (be realistic about the time you think you will need, but it is ok if you do not follow your timeline exactly)
+      * For each individual team member, set milestones that you want to complete by a given time (be realistic about the time you think you will need, but know that it is ok if you do not follow your timeline exactly)
       * Make sure to include time to test each component and confirm that everything is working as expected.
-    * You must set at least 6-8 milestones per developer (you can create more milestones, too, if you think it makes sense).
-This equals out to about 1 milestone per week -- aim to make progress on your final project EVERY week for the last portion of the semester.
-Remember that you will need to regularly submit project progress updates.
-Do NOT leave everything until the last week or so!

 Submit the **Final Project Full Proposal** to Canvas as a **PDF** document.
 If you are working as a **group**, only one member of the group needs to submit the PDF document to Canvas (the document should include the first and last name of all group members).
 It is fine if multiple members submit the PDF, just make sure the submissions match (I will only grade one submission per group). **Make sure your group has communicated how the Final Project Full Proposal will be submitted**.